Dear Members,

 Independent directors' meeting:

-Independent Directors met 1 (one) time during the year on February 6, 2024 and the
+Independent Directors met 1 (One) time during the year on February 14, 2025 and the

 meeting was attended by all Independent Directors.
 The disclosure under this heading forms